Prepare for Making Tax Digital for Income Tax

 Making Tax Digital compatible software

-Businesses need to use compatible, HMRC-recognised MTD software to keep digital records and file VAT returns.
+Businesses need to use compatible, HMRC-recognised MTD software to keep digital records and report income tax.

 Making Tax Digital timeline

-Making Tax Digital for VAT (MTD for VAT) is introduced for all VAT-registered businesses, regardless of turnover.
+Making Tax Digital for VAT (MTD for VAT) was introduced for all VAT-registered businesses, regardless of turnover, in April 2022.
+Here are the key dates and Making Tax Digital for Income Tax requirements you need to know:

 April 2026